 My peer-reviewed work has been published in New Hibernia Review, the Journal of World-Systems Research, Éire-Ireland, Israel Studies, the Journal of Imperial and Commonwealth History, and the Journal of Jewish Studies.
 My writing has also appeared in Jacobin, The Irish Story, The Irish Times, The Irish Echo, Logos, The Village, The Montreal Review of Books and Breac: A Digital Journal of Irish Studies.
 I currently serve as Book Review Editor for H-Ideas.

-I’ve taught history at the University of Chicago and at Wayne State University in Detroit.
 In the 2015-16 academic year I was a Post-Doctoral Fellow at the Azrieli Institute of Israel Studies and a Scholar-in-Residence at the School of Canadian Irish Studies, at Concordia University in Montreal.
-I’m currently an Irish Research Council Post-Doctoral Fellow at Trinity College Dublin.
+From 2016-17, I was an Irish Research Council Post-Doctoral Fellow at Trinity College Dublin.

 Contact me at ajbeatty [at] tcd.ie